 3.4 Test Design

-3.4.1 Each test should be designed to result in a total of at least 100 plants for vegetatively propagated varieties, 200 plants for seed-propagated varieties applied for as onions, and 300 plants for seed-propagated varieties applied for as shallots, which should be divided between 2 replicates.
+3.4.1 Each test should be designed to result in a total of at least 100 plants for vegetatively propagated varieties, 200 plants for seed-propagated varieties , which should be divided between 2 replicates.

-3.4.2 The design of the tests should be such that plants or parts of plants may be removed for measurement or counting without prejudice to the observations which must be made up to the end of the growing cycle.
+3.4.2The design of the tests should be such that plants or parts of plants may be removed for measurement or counting without prejudice to the observations which must be made up to the end of the growing cycle.

+3.4.3.
+To ensure proper development of the plants, a sufficiently wide planting distance should be applied for all material

 3.5 Number of Plants / Parts of Plants to be Examined